 - It's suspected that oats are a descendent of ancient grains like wheat and barley.
 Evidence of oats date back to 2000 BC from Egyptian remains.

-- Oats are a staple of the Scottish traditional diet - in fact, there's even a variety of oats names after them.
-Scottish oats are steamed, steel cut oats that are ground into a fine meal.
+- Oats are a staple of the Scottish traditional diet.
+Scottish oat bran comes from steamed, steel cut oats that are ground into a fine meal.